What is obscuro?

 - Decent sized community, even though they haven’t gone to market yet.
 Some interesting statistics: 6K+ Discord, 18K+ testnet applications, 1.6K+ testnet developers.

 - Privacy is something I’m quite bullish on, and what made me interested in Block Wallet back in the day.
-But, there is some uncertainty around privacy centered projects.
+But, there is some uncertainty around privacy centered projects from a regulatory point of view.

-- Vesting for early stage investors is quite good.
+- Vesting for early stage investors leaves room for growth for spot buyers.

 Nillion is a highly ambitious infrastructure project which, if it succeeds, can have a huge impact on web3, as well as outside of web3